Oxitec’s Friendly Aedes achieves 81% suppression of wild Aedes aegypti in CECAP/Eldorado, Piracicaba, in second year of project

 In CECAP/Eldorado, Friendly™ Aedes has once again achieved high levels of 81% suppression of wild Aedes aegypti larvae in the treated area compared to the non-treated area.
 This is the second consecutive year the level of suppression has exceeded 80%.
 Importantly, the number of Friendly™ Aedes released in 2016 to maintain this high level of suppression was 59% below the year prior, illustrating the strength and durability of Oxitec’s solution.

-Additionally in the São Judas neighborhood, where Friendly™ Aedes were first deployed in mid-2016, the reduction of wild larvae reached 78% compared to the non-treated area within just six months.
+Additionally in the São Judas neighbourhood, where Friendly™ Aedes were first deployed in mid-2016, the reduction of wild larvae reached 78% compared to the non-treated area within just six months.

 “These unparalleled results once again show the ability of Oxitec’s solution to control the wild populations of Aedes aegypti, the primary vector of dengue, yellow fever, Zika and chikungunya.
 We are excited by these results and continue to strive to make a meaningful difference in the fight against this mosquito using an innovative technology,” said Jorge Espanha, general manager of Oxitec in Brazil.